Cook Brown Building Control – Complaints Procedure

 • A decision of an Approved Inspector where regulatory powers are being exercised.

-• Unsubstantiated criticisms of the scope or context of the Approved Inspector service.
+• Unsubstantiated criticisms of the scope or context of the Registered Building Control Approver service.

 • Criticisms of quality of workmanship (outside Building Regulation requirements for materials and workmanship) or building warranty items.

-• Criticisms which constitute a disagreement with, or a refusal to accept, a rule of law which the Approved Inspector is applying.
+• Criticisms which constitute a disagreement with, or a refusal to accept, a rule of law which the Registered Building Inspector is applying.

 • Criticism of decisions made by the Planning Authority.